 Infodec are experienced at providing advice, content and editing for grant applications.
 Grant bids and wins are a great way to consolidate achievements and increase awareness of an organisation.
 Infodec’s expertise helped Activus access a wider range of grant opportunities, and formulate strong applications in time for consideration.
 In an outstanding grant result, Activus has now secured a vehicle from the Honda Foundation grant.

-Raising the profile of the organisation with elected representatives included organising and attending meetings to raise issues relevant to organisational operation.
+Infodec has elevated the profile of the organisation with elected representatives, including arranging and attending meetings to raise issues relevant to organisational operation.
 An Activus volunteer was subsequently awarded with a NSW Seniors Festival Local Achievement Award by Eleni Petinos MP.

 Corporate funding / Relationship Building

 Infodec regularly works with inclusive NFPs, so is familiar with their requirements when it comes to relationship building.